calmdownval/json-serialize/README.md

 # JSON Serialize
+**NOTICE: This module uses the ECMAScript import/export mechanism and requires Node v10+.
+Please refer to [Node's documentation](https://nodejs.org/api/esm.html#esm_enabling) to read more on how to enable this functionality in your environment.**

 A module for serialization of any javascript object into JSON string.
-The module exports the `Serializer` and `PrettySerializer` classes both sharing the same interface.
-Additionally `RegExp` objects are serialized as strings.
+The module exports the `Serializer` and `PrettySerializer` classes sharing a common interface.

+- serializes `RegExp` objects as strings
+- serializes `NaN`, `Infinity` and `-Infinity` as strings
+- allows to finish serialization even with cycles in the object, see `Serializer.throwOnCycle`

 ## Installation
 ```